DylanGore/dylangore.ie/content/projects/personal-website-2019.md

 sourceURL: 'https://github.com/DylanGore/dylangore.ie/tree/2019'
 ---

-This website.
-It is a VueJS web app using Firebase as a backend.
-It has full authentication and CRUD features.
+This previous version of this website.
+It was a VueJS web app using Firebase as a backend.
+It had full authentication and CRUD features.